 Upon the invitation of their own tutor and of the lecturer, Associate Members will be able to study alongside British degree candidates in small classes or seminars which often supplement the basic educational system (the Oxford tutorial).
 They have full use of the University Library and access to most of the Faculty Libraries.

-Any student contemplating overseas study should make certain that his or her chosen program includes most of the above eight elements (unless the student prefers to live and study with Americans only).
+Any student contemplating overseas study should make certain that his or her chosen program includes most of the above eight elements (unless the student prefers to study with Americans only).

 OSAP also has a medical plan (the New College doctor will treat non-graduating Students for half his normal consultation fee).

 Visiting Students and Associate Members may borrow from at least five libraries in Oxford.
-They can have full access (borrowing) to libraries which include over one million books.
-No one may ever borrow from the main University Library, but Associate Members have full use (on the same basis as degree candidates) and they may use most of the Faculty Libraries.
+They can have full access (borrowing) to libraries which include over eleven million books.
+No one may ever borrow from the main University Library, but Associate Members have Bodleian privileges and they may use most of the Faculty Libraries.

-There is also a Summer Session; students may study in tutorial courses at any time of their choosing between May 13 and September 30.
+There is also a Summer Session; students may study in tutorial courses at any time of their choosing between mid-May and mid-September.

 "The JCR provided a warm welcome, socially, academically, and athletically, without any regard to associate member status."